Appraisal

 Practical Example

-A buyer agrees to pay $450,000 for a home.
-The lender orders an appraisal to determine whether the property value supports financing at the requested level.
+A buyer agrees to pay $450,000 for a home and applies for a mortgage with a small down payment.
+The lender orders an appraisal to determine whether the property value supports financing at that level.
+If the report comes in below the contract price, the borrower may have to change the loan structure or the deal terms.

 How It Differs From Nearby Terms